CesarRuizTTT/Prediction-of-building-s-collapse-by-Earthquakes-based-on-Gorkha-Earthquake-Dataset/README.md

+Prediction of building’s collapse from effect of Earthquakes

 The purpose of this study is to predict if a building is subject to collapse by the effect of earthquakes, through machine learning algorithms, undertaking a comparison of their perform.
 This study approaches the problem as a supervised binary classifications case,